apua/altair_mat/update_osbp_recipe/README.txt

 [✓] Add "all" argument to fetch all cust even if it is not belong to any OSBP [ ] Update usage to wiki
-[ ] Write wiki to remind user that the recipes are based on *name*
+[ ] Write wiki to remind user that the recipes are based on *name* [ ] If package name is a little different, think as same [ ] Merge imporing feature and collect some useful function to API class

 Altair:
 [ ] 統一 naming REST API